Man Utd suffer injury blow as Bailly forced out of FA Cup semi-final with head injury | Goal.com

 The Ivory Coast international was left with blood pouring from a head wound after colliding with fellow defender Maguire in the closing stages of the first half.

-He initally appeared to recover and got to his feet, but quickly laid back down on the pitch.
+He initially appeared to recover and got to his feet, but quickly laid back down on the pitch.

 After several minutes of treatment from the United medical team, which included placing him in a neck brace, Bailly was taken off the pitch and down the tunnel on a stretcher.